melodygr/grocery_recommendation/README.md

 ### Business Problem
 For this analysis I will be working as a Data Scientist for a grocery store that is looking to discover insights from sales data that could be used for targeted direct mail marketing (specific coupons mailed to customers), targeted email marketing ("An item you like has gone on sale!"), and online shopper recommendations to 'add to cart' based on similar items and also based on items other people who bought that item have purchased.
 <br/>
-If time permits, I may also perform a market basket analysis to forecast what products a customer is likely to purchase in their next order.

 ### Skills demonstrated:

 1. Data Clustering on users
 2. Recommendation systems - Content-based filtering and Collaborative filtering
 3. NLP product search engine
-3. Market Basket analysis
+5. Market Basket analysis
-4. FLASK Website interface
+6. FLASK Website interface

 ### Data
 This data was retrieved from [Kaggle](https://www.kaggle.com/psparks/instacart-market-basket-analysis) and was provided by Instacart for a market basket analysis competition in 2018.